SeanKilleen/seankilleen.github.io/_posts/2013-01-13-chrome-tip-add-a-keyboard-shortcut-to-a-bookmarklet.markdown

 ---
 I use [Google Chrome] for a lot of browsing, and I've been getting into [Delicious] for archiving content that I know I might want to find again but don't want hanging out in my Google Reader.
 It's sort of a take on [Scott Hanselman's workflow] for reading and archiving.

 The other day I thought: it would be nice if I had a keyboard shortcut while browsing to save to delicious, instead of navigating through the bookmarks bar to click it?
-And a short google search later, up popped [a great process][Process Link] from the Switched Download Squad.
+And a short google search later, up popped [a great process]() (Ed. note: unfortunately this link has been lost to time.) from the Switched Download Squad.

 #### The abbreviated steps are: